Ajay3007/Ajay3007.github.io/SITE_MAINTENANCE_LOG.md

 **Changelog**

 - 2025-12-31:
-  - Added DevToolBox project to projects section
+  - Renamed TaxHrd project to Tax Hurdle (updated repo reference to tax_hurdle)
   - Created comprehensive project page for DevToolBox PCAP analysis suite
-  - Updated projects index with TaxHrd and DevToolBox cards
+  - Updated projects index with Tax Hurdle and DevToolBox cards
+  - Updated all internal documentation references from taxhrd to tax_hurdle

 - 2025-12-29:
   - Modernized blogs index with category cards, badges, and excerpts